SASInnovate2026/Tips-Tricks-for-Building-a-Custom-Step-in-SAS-Viya/Custom_Step_Tips.md

     ![Sample Controls Data tab](images/SampleControlsData.png)

     > &#9998; There is an example and text explanation for each of the **Data** controls with the exception of the *Output Table* data control.
-There is an example and text explanation of that control on a another page.
+There is an example and text explanation of that control on another page.

 1. Select **Controls** in the *Control Library* section to view the *Controls* page of the *Sample Controls* custom step.